 Cascade carries double-paneled sliding doors, as well as triple-paneled, where the center slides.
 If you like, we can install a vinyl awning window above the sliding door unit, allowing gentle ventilation without opening the door.

 Research on the environmental impact of vinyl doors shows that 100 percent of the industrial waste from their manufacture can be recycled and at least 80 percent of post-industrial materials are being recycled.
 That percentage should continue to increase.

-Fiberglass is strong and resilient, having weathered the test of time on ship hulls.
-It can hold up under saltwater, pounding waves, and the wear and tear of transit, so it can surely withstand any punishment as a door.
+Fiberglass is strong and resilient building products, having weathered the test of time on ship hulls.
+This kind of doors material can hold up under saltwater, pounding waves, and the wear and tear of transit, so it can surely withstand any punishment as a door.